Kingdom of Nicoya: Name

 Nicoya was the name of the monarch who ruled this nation at the time of contact with the Europeans.
 As it happened with most of the cacicazgos in Costa Rican soil, the Spaniards gave the territory the name of their ruler.
 This king has been called Nicoa, Nicoya, Nicoián or Nicoyán, etc., the word seems to be a Hispanicization of an indigenous name.
+Other sources indicate that the monarch who reigned in 1529 was named Nambí.
+The monarch was referred to as a cacique by the Spanish, but the term in Mangue was mánkeme.

 Several theories have been given about the meaning of the word Nicoya.
 One of the meanings is that Nicoya comes from the Nahuatl word Necoclau, from necoc, "on both sides," and lau, "sea," denoting the peninsular condition of the region ("country with water on both sides").
-Another theory says that Nicoya was actually the name by which the Nicoyan kings were called, and that it comes from the Nahuatl Necoc Yáotl, “with enemies on both sides,” since the Chorotegas had constant warlike conflicts with their northern neighbors, the Nicarao people, the huetar Garabito Empire located to the east, and with the aborigines of the Chira Island, who disputed control of the peninsula and the gulf.
-Necoc Yáotl is also an invocation of the Mesoamerican god Tezcatlipoca, who in the Mesoamerican cosmogony was, among other characteristics, the god of the battles, and whom the chorotegas and all the Nahua peoples worshiped.1 One of the ways to represent Tezcatlipoca was the jaguar or jaguar-man (Tepeyollotl), a frequent theme in Nicoyan art.
+Another theory says that Nicoya was actually the name by which the Nicoyan kings were called, and that it comes from the Nahuatl Necoc Yáotl, “with enemies on both sides,” since the Chorotegas had constant warlike conflicts with their northern neighbors, the Nicarao people, the Western Huetar Kingdom located to the east, and with the aborigines of the Chira Island, who disputed control of the peninsula and the gulf.
+Necoc Yáotl is also an invocation of the Mesoamerican god Tezcatlipoca, who in the Mesoamerican cosmogony was, among other characteristics, the god of the battles, and whom the chorotegas and all the Nahua peoples worshiped.
+One of the ways to represent Tezcatlipoca was the jaguar or jaguar-man (Tepeyollotl), a frequent theme in Nicoyan art.

-Nicoya had an elective monarchy as the ruler named by the Spanish cacique (generic term for all pre-Hispanic monarchs, but Caribbean in origin) whose name in Mangue was mánkeme, and was appointed by a Council of Elders named monexico.
+Nicoya had an elective monarchy where the ruler was appointed by a council of elders named monexico.
 A system of feudal lords known as galpones ruled a federation of city-states or chiefdoms.